r00t254/Awwards-App/README.md

 # Screen short

 # User Story
-A user can view their profile pictures
+.A user can view their profile pictures

-A user can search for projects
+.A user can search for projects

-A user is able to view the projects
+.A user is able to view the projects

-A user can post a project to be reviewed.
+.A user can post a project to be reviewed.

-A user can view posted projects and their details.
+.A user can view posted projects and their details.